 When you care about your body, you look better, and when you look better you feel better.
-Eating right, exercising regularly and sleeping well can do a lot to turn back the affects of aging.
+Major life changes include eating right, exercising regularly and sleeping well.
+It can do a lot to turn back the affects of aging.

 ● Exercise: When it comes to exercise, simply find one activity that you can’t quit because you like it so much, then keep doing it.
 Starting slow with exercise allows you to see improvements and become more motivated to take on other physical challenges.

 ● Diet: Eating right doesn’t have to be boring.
 In fact, the more effort you put into your cooking, the more you will enjoy your food, even if you have found yourself not enjoying eating as much as in the past.
 Make sure you are well-hydrated at all times, as seniors are more prone to dehydration.
 Also, food is great for socialization.